-In connection with the PSA, iBio CDMO entered into a Credit Agreement, dated November 1, 2021, with Woodforest pursuant to which Woodforest provided iBio CDMO a \$22,375,000 Term Loan to purchase the Facility, which Term Loan is evidenced by a term note (the "Term Note") (for a complete description of the Transaction please see Note 6 - Significant Transactions).
+In connection with the PSA, iBio CDMO entered into a Credit Agreement, dated November 1, 2021, with Woodforest provided iBio CDMO a \$22,375,000 Term Loan to purchase the Facility, which Term Loan is evidenced by a term note (the "Term Note") (for a complete description of the Transaction please see Note 6 - Significant Transactions).
 The Term Loan was advanced in full on the closing date.
 The Term Loan bore interest at a rate of 3.25%, with higher interest rates upon an event of default, which interest was payable monthly beginning November 5, 2021.
-Principal on the Term Loan was originally payable on November 1, 2023, subject to early termination upon events of default.
-The Term Loan provided that it may be prepaid by iBio CDMO at any time and provides for mandatory prepayment upon certain circumstances.
+Principal on the Term Loan provided that it may be prepaid by iBio CDMO at any time and provides for mandatory prepayment upon certain circumstances.